Open Research Project • Exact Document Preserved

 Advantages

-• Can significantly reduce auxiliary power requirements for fusion ignition and sustainment in scaled systems.
+• Has the potential to reduce auxiliary power requirements for fusion ignition and sustainment in scaled systems.

 • Eliminates physical mirror erosion and neutron damage issues.